Virtual exchange: Differences in prestige values of cultures and languages

 In sociolinguistics, the concept of prestige refers to the regard accorded certain languages or forms of the same language, such as dialects.
-Since telecollaboration involves intercultural communicative competences as much as purely linguistic skills, O'Dowd and Ritter remind us that telecollaborative interactions can be negatively affected by prestige-based attitudes both to language and culture, which in turn can lead to the ranking of one language and culture over the other, with repercussions on the telecollaborative partnership.
+Since virtual exchange involves intercultural communicative competences as much as purely linguistic skills, O'Dowd and Ritter remind us that virtual exchange / telecollaborative interactions can be negatively affected by prestige-based attitudes both to language and culture, which in turn can lead to the ranking of one language and culture over the other, with repercussions on the virtual exchange partnership.

-A related problem that needs to be addressed is how native speakers of English tend to be presented as “language experts”, while non-native speakers are “learners” who need exposure to native English.
+For dual language virtual exchange, a related problem is how native speakers of English tend to be presented as "language experts", while non-native speakers are "learners" who need exposure to native English.
 This approach assumes that native English will facilitate mutual understanding in most types of communicative situations.
 However, the use of idiomatic British English or American English might cause several comprehension problems to non-native speakers who typically use English as a lingua franca (ELF), a different function of English.

 While non-native speakers will try to accommodate native speakers, native speakers should also try to understand how ELF works and accommodate non-native speakers.
 Native speakers might be experts in idiomatic English (American, British, Australian, etc.), but non-native speakers are also experts when it comes to using ELF.
 The two groups of speakers can certainly learn from one another.

-When two groups of students participate in virtual exchange projects, it is wise to avoid positioning native speakers as authoritative language experts whose main role is to coach or tutor non-native speakers.
+When two groups of students participate in dual language virtual exchange projects, it is wise to avoid positioning native speakers as authoritative language experts whose main role is to coach or tutor non-native speakers.

-Challenges at Interactional Level
+At the interactional level

-At this level, cultural differences relative to communicative behaviors, such as attitudes to small talk, can cause misunderstanding and impact telecollaborations.
+At this level, cultural differences relative to communicative behaviors, such as attitudes to small talk, can cause misunderstanding and impact virtual exchanges.
 According to O'Dowd and Ritter these interactional divergences can occur within the following communicative domains: